 List view presents files and folders in a table that displays detailed information about each file and folder.
 Hover over a PDF to display a preview.
-Right-clicking on the table header allows you to enable (or disable) additional columns of information, including Checked Out By, File Size, Type, Date Created, and more.
-Double-click on the left or right border to auto-size the column.
+Right-clicking the table header allows you to enable (or disable) additional columns of information, including Checked Out By, File Size, Type, Date Created, and more.
+Double-click the left or right border to auto-size the column.

-If you want to order the cells by a particular field, click on that header to toggle between ascending and descending order.
+If you want to order the cells by a particular field, click that header to toggle between ascending and descending order.

 Type in the search bar in the middle of the dashboard to search the contents of the current folder.

 Once your project is open, select the files to open them in a new tab with Split-View.
 This allows you to view the open file while maintaining access to the Project dashboard.